Has the diagnosis of autism changed?

-Autism diagnosis has changed.
-But have we?
+The diagnosis of autism has changed: but have we?

 The medical model, focused on individual treatment and outcomes, tends to see disability as a single person’s problem —as an individual impairment.

 In language about disability, a vocabulary has evolved that often suggests something is missing: think attention-deficit hyperactivity disorder.
-I must admit we often teach about disability in a similar way: as something in someone that is lacking.
+I must admit we often teach about disability and neurodiversity in a similar way: as something in someone that is lacking.

-Yet often when people first begin living with a disability, disability is foremost a change — a change in lifestyle and a change in expectations.
+Yet often, when people first begin living with a disability, disability is foremost a change — a change in lifestyle and a change in expectations.

 The truth, perhaps shocking to contemplate, is that disability can happen at any time, to anyone.
 The way you are now, or the way I am now, is a precarious and ever-changing reality.